adobe/aepsdk-react-native/README.md

 [![license](https://img.shields.io/npm/l/@adobe/react-native-aepcore.svg)](./LICENSE)
 [![CircleCI](https://circleci.com/gh/adobe/aepsdk-react-native/tree/main.svg?style=svg)](https://circleci.com/gh/adobe/aepsdk-react-native/tree/main)

-## BETA ACKNOWLEDGEMENT

-The React Native modules contained in this repository are currently in Beta.
-Use of this code is by invitation only and not otherwise supported by Adobe.
-Please contact your Adobe Customer Success Manager to learn more.

-By using the Beta, you hereby acknowledge that the Beta is provided "as is" without warranty of any kind.
-Adobe shall have no obligation to maintain, correct, update, change, modify or otherwise support the Beta.
-You are advised to use caution and not to rely in any way on the correct functioning or performance of such Beta and/or accompanying materials.

 ## About this project

 This repository is a monorepo.
 It contains a collection of Adobe Experience Platform Mobile SDK React Native modules listed below.
 These modules can be found in the [packages](./packages) directory.